-(5) Explanations by the Board of Directors for Individual Appointments or Removal and Nominations when Appointing or Removing Executive Management and Nominating Candidates for the Positions of Director and Audit & Supervisory Board Member based on (4) above

-The career histories and reasons for selection for each director and Audit & Supervisory Board candidate, the reasons for removal for any directors to be removed, and a skills matrix related to the main area of expertise and background of each director shall be indicated in the "Notice of the Ordinary General Meeting of Shareholders".
+(5) Explanations by the Board of Directors for Individual Appointments or Removal and Nominations when Appointing or Removing Executive Management and Nominating Candidates for the Positions of Director and Audit & Supervisory Board Member based on (4) above The career histories and reasons for selection for each director and Audit & Supervisory Board candidate, the reasons for removal for any directors to be removed, and a skills matrix related to the main area of expertise and background of each director are disclosed in the "Notice of the Ordinary General Meeting of Shareholders".

-The E4 Plan, the Company's Medium-Term Management Plan, outlines the Company's basic strategies as to engage with local stakeholders to increase our profile, and to manage the group more effectively and strengthen corporate governance.
-In addition to promoting initiatives related to sustainability, the Company is investing in human capital and intellectual property, including investments to promote a diverse and inclusive workplace.
-The company discloses the status of progress for such initiatives in its financial results briefing materials.
+The Company formulated the E4 Plan, our Medium-Term Management Plan, in April 2019 and implemented it over three years until March 2022.
+The plan outlined the Company's basic strategies as to engage with local stakeholders to increase our profile, and to manage the group more effectively and strengthen corporate governance.
+In addition to promoting initiatives related to sustainability, the Company invested in human capital and intellectual property, including investments to promote a diverse and inclusive workplace.
+The company disclosed the status of progress for such initiatives in its financial results briefing materials.